 9. On product communities: If you build a product community, NO ONE will come…. until you hire people to populate it with content that is *genuinely *useful to your target audience (no rehashing of press releases!).
 Maybe then you can get get that snowball rolling down the hill, so it can grow into a huge snow MONSTER of DOOM.

-10. On colors and fonts and crap like that: As a product manager, stay the HELL away from marketing/branding meetings where they discuss color schemes and fonts and logos and tag lines.
-You will be very annoyed by the huge amount of time and resources being spent on this, when both the PM and the Engineering teams are so grossly short-handed (as they always are).
+10. On colors and fonts and crap like that: As a Product Manager, stay the HELL away from marketing/branding meetings where they discuss color schemes and fonts and logos and tag lines.
+You will be very annoyed by the huge amount of time and resources being spent on this, when both the Product Manager and the Engineering teams are so grossly short-handed (as they always are).
 Trust the Cranky Product Manager on this.
 Besides, you probably suck at the whole visual branding/design thing anyway.
-Most PMs are.
+Most Product Managers are.
 Have you seen the way most of us dress?
 You, sir/madam, are no Don Draper.
 So shut up and stay out of it.
 Go back to interviewing customers and identifying market problems or something.